dakanji/RefindPlus/BADRAM.md

 > [!CAUTION]
 >
 > The default `badram_tag_wide` setting is currently `0 (OFF)`. \
-> The setting _MUST_ be therefore explicitly activated if wanted. \
+> The setting _MUST_ therefore be explicitly activated if wanted. \
 > The setting _IS NOT_ active by default as intended/documented. \
-> The default has been changed for the next `RefindPlus` release.
+> The default has been fixed for the next version of `RefindPlus`.

 <br><br>